header tail

 You can check if any specific modules are slowing down your site by disabling each module individually and then running a speed test with GTmetrix.
 This will help you weigh up whether a module’s features and functions are worth any reduction in site speed.

-It’s also important to update modules to the latest versions to keep your site is as rapid as possible.
+It’s also important to update modules to the latest versions to ensure your site is as rapid as possible.
 You can find out if any updates are currently needed by going to Reports > Available updates and clicking ‘Check manually’.

 5. Optimise background processes